Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Toorak Gardens has 15 operational public transport stops, all of which are bus stops.
-These stops cater to 20 different routes that facilitate a total of 1,139 weekly passenger trips.
-Residents enjoy excellent accessibility to these stops, with an average distance of 177 meters from their homes to the nearest stop.
-The area is predominantly residential, with outward commuting being the norm.
-Cars are the primary mode of transport, used by 83% of residents, followed by buses at 7%, and cycling at 4%.
+Toorak Gardens has 15 active public transport stops, all of which are bus stops.
+These stops are served by 20 different routes that together facilitate 1,139 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 177 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 83%, followed by buses at 7% and cycling at 4%.
 On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 17.7% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
-The service frequency across all routes averages 162 trips per day, which translates to approximately 75 weekly trips per individual stop.
+According to the 2021 Census, 17.7% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 162 trips per day across all routes, equating to approximately 75 weekly trips per stop.

 Frequently Asked Questions - Transport